dnsimple/dnsimple-support/content/articles/how-to-different-ssl-domain-validation-email.md

 ---
+meta: This article explains how to use a different email for validating the SSL certificate.
 title: How can I select a different SSL certificate domain validation email?
 excerpt: This article explains how to use a different email for validating the SSL certificate.
 categories: